 The engine initialization and stabilization is described in detail in the stabilization section of the System Methodology report.
 The mean arterial pressure set-point is updated after the Cardiovascular system reaches a homeostatic state.

 The baroreceptor feedback is calculated here.
-It calculates the difference between the current MAP and the recorded set point to determine modifiers for the important cardiovascular circuit parameters (heart rate, heart elastance, resistance, and compliance).
+It calculates the difference between the current MAP and the recorded set point to determine modifiers for the important cardiovascular circuit parameters (heart rate, heart elastance, systemic resistance, and venous compliance).

 Check Brain Status